29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Salmon is done when it flakes with light fork pressure and the center is just barely translucent.
 Fully opaque equals overcooked, the carryover heat finishes it on the plate.

-Swap: Cod or halibut work the same way, just lower the heat slightly (white fish is more delicate).
-Half-and-half can replace cream for a lighter sauce.
+*Swap: Cod or halibut work similarly, just lower the heat slightly (white fish is more delicate).
+Instead of cream, you can use half-and-half for a lighter sauce.

 5) Pesto Gnocchi